Coping with Covid19 and the future - a reflection by Prof. Enriko Ceko of Wisdom University College

 Personally, I think that after this Covid-19 health catastrophe, at the stage of results, what has already started will begin to be felt even more, which is the division of labour between humans and robots, or humans and robots share and work together.
 New, wider and more distant boundaries will be set for culture, and more people will be involved in such activities.
 There will be even more purposeful new boundaries for religious beliefs, as people have begun to become even more aware of the relationship between themselves, God, nature, and their emotional, economic, and health status.
 There will be new approaches to how we communicate, including the language and symbols we use in communication.
 The economy will change its appearance and content, gaining even more human and cultural elements, making the economy even more social science and even closer to the daily lives of citizens all around the world.

 After the results stage the stage of change’s challenges comes.
 At this stage, a profound and rapid transformation of political, economic, social, cultural, sports, environmental and legal life in the world will be observed.
 Monopolies and oligopolies will be replaced almost entirely by open competition in ideas and products and services, because the power of the internet is already non-affordable for corporations.
 This stage will also be the stage of reviewing the qualities of the human being.
 The world will have a new renaissance, new institutions, new corporations in form and content, the business climate will be completely transformed and an explosion of start-ups will be noticed, because people will trust much more to their individual financial capabilities, than to collegial managerial skills.
 This will lead to an acceleration of the already started processes of "crowd-funding" and “business angels” activities.
-This will cause the deviation of balance from international financial and banking system to individual finances in local and international level.
+This will cause the deviation of balance from the international financial and banking system to individual finances at the local and international level.
 At this stage, even more opportunities will be noticed for a better world and for a more humane civilization.
 The Renaissance will run parallel to Humanism.
 People around the world will become even more aware of the possibilities and abilities of the human being to act individually and together facing any challenge.
 The new governments that will be created will act in a more coordinated manner.
 The future has never been bright for humanity.
 It is the people themselves who have illuminated it.

 Article written by